xw321/iRate-Movie-Ratings/README.md

 ## Future Improvement
 - To provide a web-based application and implement the front-end to the database.
 - To implement index in the tables to support large dataset and fast query.
-- To provide Machine Learning technique: peak times that customers will attend a movie
+- To provide more analytical queries: peak times that customers will attend a movie

 ## Reference to the Class with Link: